Lobbying in the United States: Lobbying methods and techniques

 Lobbying has much in common with highly people-intensive businesses such as management consulting and public relations, but with a political and legal sensibility.
 Like lawmakers, many lobbyists are lawyers, and the persons they are trying to influence have the duty of writing laws.
 That the disciplines of law and lobbying are intertwined could be seen in the case of a Texas lawyer who had been seeking compensation for his unfairly imprisoned client; since his exonerated-prisoner client had trouble paying the legal expenses, the lawyer lobbied the Texas state legislature to raise the state's payment for unfairly imprisoned prisoners from $50,000 per year to $80,000 per year; it succeeded, making it possible for his newly freed client to pay the lawyer's fees.

 Connections count: Congressman Tom Perriello with lobbyist Heather Podesta at an inauguration party for Barack Obama.

 Well-connected lobbyists work in Washington for years, know the issues, are highly skilled advocates, and have cultivated close connections with members of Congress, regulators, specialists, and others.
-They understand strategy and have excellent communication skills; many are well suited to be able to choose which clients they would like to represent.
-Lobbyists patiently cultivate networks of powerful people, over many years, trying to build trust and maintain confidence and friendships.
+They understand strategy and have excellent communication skills; Lobbyists patiently cultivate networks of powerful people, over many years, trying to build trust and maintain confidence and friendships.
 When a client hires them to push a specific issue or agenda, they usually form coalitions to exert political pressure.
 Lobbying, as a result, depends on trying to be flexible to new opportunities, but at the same time, to act as an agent for a client.
 As one lobbyist put it: